These brass plaques (Stolpersteine or stumbling stones), commemorate:

 Instead, her brothers and parents were all arrested, sent to Mechelen/Malines and deported on 26 September to Auschwitz.
 Only Frieda survived because she was hidden and protected until the end of the war by non-Jewish families.

-"Stolpersteine" is an art project for Europe by Gunter Demnig to commemorate victims of National Socialism (Nazism).
-Stolpersteine (stumbling stones) are small, 10x10cm brass plaques placed in the pavement in front of the last voluntary residence of (mostly Jewish) victims who were murdered by the Nazis.
-Each plaque is engraved with the victim’s name, date of birth and place (mostly a concentration camp) and date of death.
+Stolpersteine (stumbling stones) are small, 10x10cm brass plaques placed in the sidewalk in front of the last voluntary residence of (usually Jewish) victims of the Nazis.
+Each plaque is provided with the victim’s, date of birth, and fate.
 By doing this, Gunter Demnig gives an individual memorial to each victim.
 One stone, one name, one person.
-He cites the Talmud: "A human being is forgotten only when his or her name is forgotten."
+He cites the Talmud: “A human being is forgotten only when his or her name is forgotten.”

 Do you have more information about this location?
 Inform us!